bensherred/laravel-make-model/README.md

 php artisan make:controller PostController --resource --requests
 ```

-Therefore, running the following command will create a PostStoreRequest and
+Therefore, running the following command will create a StorePostRequest and
-UpdateRequest class under app/Http/Requests/Post.
+UpdatePostRequest class under app/Http/Requests/Post.

 ##### Create views
 Another option which has been added to the make:controller command is the